Periculum/Vigenere-Chiffre/README.md

 ### Usage

 You will need python to execute the Code.

-There are a total of three parameters that the program can take. d/e for decode or encode, followed by the text and the keyword (the keyword must be uppercase!)
-Note: The program removes all spaces from the text and turns it into one with only uppercase letters.
+There are a total of three parameters that the program can take. d/e for decode or encode, followed by the text and the keyword.
+Note: The program removes all spaces and other chars from the text and turns it into one with only uppercase letters.
 ```
 python3 vigenere.py <d/e> <text> <keyword>
 ```
+On Windows you dont need to write ```python3 [...]```, ```python [...]``` is enough.
 ### Encrypting

 If you want to encrypt the text "Lorem ipsum dolor sit" with the keywords "CTMAGAZIN", the command would look like this: